How to score a rewards card without good credit

 That’s why it’s smart to be strategic before you apply, and choose the cards you believe you can qualify for with your credit.
 Before you apply for any new card, it’s important to check your credit score to see where you stand and your chances of qualifying based on the credit range determined by the issuer.
 Each new credit application will trigger a hard inquiry on your credit report, so it’s best to minimize rejected applications.

 Even so, there are rewards credit card options you can access if you’re still working toward great credit, and ways you can start boosting your score today to more easily qualify for high-value cards in the future.
 Read on to learn what you can do to begin earning rewards on your credit card purchases, even if you don’t have great credit right now.

-Adjust your expectations
+Level your expectations

 If your credit is fair or poor, you’ll also need to be flexible in terms of the type of rewards you earn.
-You may not get to earn airline miles in the exact frequent flyer program you wanted, or you might not get to earn points in a top rewards program like Chase Ultimate Rewards or American Express Membership Rewards.
+You may not earn airline miles in the exact frequent flyer program you want, or earn points in a top flexible rewards program like Chase Ultimate Rewards or American Express Membership Rewards.

 Choose a card you can qualify for

-Both secured credit cards and store credit cards tend to be considerably easier to qualify for when compared to traditional unsecured credit cards from issuers like Discover or American Express.
+If your credit score is considered poor according to FICO standards (579 or below), then you may need to consider alternative card types, like secured credit cards that require a cash deposit as collateral or store credit cards that let you rack up rewards with a specific retailer.
+Both secured credit cards and store credit cards tend to be considerably easier to qualify for when compared to traditional unsecured credit cards from issuers like Chase or American Express.

 Build your credit to earn better rewards